davibc90/cloudwalk_agents_swarm_challenge/README.md

 # CloudWalk Agents Swarm Challenge (by Davi Carneiro)

 A multi-agent system built as a coding challenge for CloudWalk in Python.
-This application orchestrates several specialized AI agents to handle routing, knowledge retrieval, customer support, and scheduling tasks, all exposed via a FastAPI HTTP interface and Dockerized for easy deployment.
+This application orchestrates several specialized AI agents to handle routing, knowledge retrieval, customer support, and scheduling tasks, all exposed via a FastAPI HTTP interface and containerized for easy deployment.

 ---

 ## Frameworks & Libraries

 - **FastAPI** – HTTP server and routing
-- **Docker & Docker Compose** – Containerization
+- **Docker** – Containerization
 - **LangChain / LangGraph** – Agents orchestration
 - **Supabase** – User data, support calls, and appointment scheduling storage
 - **Weaviate** – Vector database for RAG queries and document storage